-Coding for kids is part of many school´s curricula around the world.
-It was initially thought of as a good additional skill to learn.
-Over time, coding has progressed to be a core area in many schools focusing on STEM.
-There are several reasons why teaching the art of coding has grown into the popular area it is today.
+Coding for kids is included in many school curricula around the world.
+It was initially thought of as a nice additional skill to learn.
+Over time, coding has progressed to be a core area in many institutions focusing on STEM.
+There are several reasons to teach coding and why it has grown in popularity.

-8 Reasons Your Child Should Learn to Code
+8 Reasons Your Child Should Learn How to Code

-Coding was a skill to teach to young adults.
-This perception came about because coding was perceived to be challenging to learn.
-We must remember that this was before there were so many coding platforms available.
-Today there are coding languages that cater to all ages, but most online courses are for kids ages 5 and older.
+Coding was seen as a skill that young adults were taught.
+This perception came about because it seemed difficult to learn to code.
+We must remember that this was before there were so many coding apps and platforms available.
+Today there are programming languages that cater to all ages, but most online courses are for kids ages 5 and older.

-Coding is much more than learning a new language to program objects and application to do what you want them to do.
-In the case of coding for kids, many programming platforms have processes that stimulate color and shape recognition, as well as pattern recognition.
+Coding for kids is much more than learn to code in a new language to program objects and applications to do what you want them to do.
+In coding for kids, many programming platforms have processes that stimulate color and shape recognition and pattern recognition.

-Some coding environments use different colored shapes to symbolize certain types of commands.
+Some coding courses use different colored shapes to symbolize certain types of commands.
 Sometimes the shape includes words and phrases about what they do in the coding structure.
-It is an excellent way of teaching children different shapes and colors and languages at the same time.
+This is an excellent way of teaching children different shapes and colors and programming languages simultaneously.

-Besides shape and color, the structure of the bit of computer coding consists of shapes which have to interlock to complete a set of commands.
-Children need to have to ability to recognize how to put these pieces together.
-It is a great way of teaching pattern recognition.
+Besides shape and color, the bit of computer coding consists of shapes that have to interlock to complete a set of commands.
+Children need to have to ability to recognize how these pieces are put together.
+This is a great way of teaching kids to code pattern recognition.

 Have a look at the world around us.
 Everywhere we look, we find different shades of color and patterns.
 When we consider this, the importance of being able to recognize shape and color is emphasized.

 All subjects at school have some content that involves problem-solving.
-Young children learn how to think independently and have the ability to solve complex problems.
-Those who are unable to learn this skill often have difficulty to perform to their full potential at school.
+Young children are required to think independently and have the ability to solve complex problems.
+Those who are unable to learn this skill often have difficulty performing to their full potential at school.

-Kids can learn the ability to solve difficult problems, and it will be beneficial long after a student graduates from college.
+Solving difficult problems can be learned and will be beneficial long after a student graduates from college.
 Wherever we look at adult life, there are always situations where we must provide a solution to one or another situation.
-It brings us back to the previous section about starting early.
+This brings us back to the previous section about starting early.

-Coding is a great way for children to learn a skill that will assist them in all aspects of their lives.
+Coding for kids is perfect for children to learn a skill that will assist them in all aspects of their lives.
 Solving problems is part of life inside and out of the school environment.
-Simple things such as tying a shoelace, playing dodge ball or crossing the road involve some problem-solving.
+Simple things such as tying a shoelace, playing dodge ball, or crossing the road involve problem-solving.
 Let us give them that edge and get our kids coding.

 4. Breaking Complex Tasks into Manageable Chunks

-Computer programming is an excellent environment where we learn how to break down complex tasks into small bits of information.
+Computer programming is an excellent environment where we can break down complex tasks into small bits of information.
 Any application or program has an end goal it needs to achieve.
-The code or structure of the application can seem complicated when we look at it as a whole.
+The code or structure of the application can seem complex when we look at it as a whole.

-Programming or coding is divided into small bits of information.
+Computer programming or coding for kids is divided into small bits of information.
 Each piece has its function or purpose.
 This is where the term modular programming also comes from.
 Collectively each model works together to achieve the end goal of the application.

-Environments that are available to teaching coding to kids work the same way.
-Children start off learning several small coding tasks.
+Environments that are available to teaching coding to kids are built the same way.
+Children start and learn to code several small coding tasks.
 With time new ones are added.
-Projects or topics are constructed so that several small tasks are related to a larger end goal in place.
+Projects or topics are constructed so that several small tasks are related to a larger end goal.
 This approach teaches the young ones about how things work together to achieve something greater.

-Coding for kids is beneficial in that it allows young learners to work on small bits of code at a time.
+Coding for kids is beneficial because it allows young learners to work on small bits of code at a time.
 They can see how each function is put together and what it does.
-This is achieved by coding computer images or robots to perform a basic move as an example.
+Coding computer images or robots achieve this to perform a basic move, as an example.
 In the environment, they can see how the object reacts to each command.
 The major benefit is when all of these individual commands are bit together.

-Kids learn how to break up a complicated problem into smaller bits, which are easier to work with and understand.
-This can be used as a method of finding solutions to other complex issues outside the scope of coding.
+Kids are taught how to break up a complicated problem into smaller bits, easier to work with and understand.
+This can be used to find solutions to other complex issues outside the scope of coding for kids.

 5. Logical Thinking

-Coding for kids is a great way of teaching young people how to do things logically.
-This will set them up for life in our organized world, and there are systems and protocols for everything.
-The advantage is that with coding, kids can enhance this ability in an easy to use, exciting environment.
+Coding for kids is a good way of teaching young people how to do things logically.
+This will set them up for life as our world is organized, and there are systems and protocols for everything.
+The advantage is that with coding, kids can enhance this ability in an easy-to-use, exciting environment.

 Logical thinkers excel in most subject areas at school.
-They have the edge in analytical subjects such as mathematics and science and beyond.
-It makes sense to get children involved with computer coding as soon as possible.
-If they master the craft of thinking logically, these youngsters will also have the edge on many of their age-related peers.
+They have the edge in analytical subjects such as mathematics and computer science, and beyond.
+It makes sense to get children involved with coding languages as soon as possible.
+If they master the craft of thinking logically, these youngsters will also have the edge over many of their age-related peers.

 When kids learn to code, they see how smaller bits of code work together to achieve a larger goal.
 It does not end here.
-They also understand the importance of the order in which these commands must occur.
-This is the foundation of logical thinking skills.
+Kids learn the importance of the order in which these commands must occur.
+This is the foundation on which computational thinking is built.

 People often know the steps required to do something.
 Consider driving a car.
-You might know that there is a brake, a clutch, a starter, steering wheel, keys, etc. Does this teach you to dive?
+You might know a brake, a clutch, a starter, steering wheel, keys, etc. Does this teach you to dive?
 Not!!
 The sequence of when each device is deployed is necessary to drive successfully.

 Logical thinking is the same kind of thing.